luiscoco/Python_Plotly/README.md

 ![image](https://github.com/luiscoco/Python_Plotly/assets/32194879/7585b8dd-774b-413e-98b2-c9f662d5ffa3)

-## 7. Setting Up VSCode for Plotly
+## 7. Setting Up Jupyter in VSCode for Plotly

 To make the most out of using **Plotly in VSCode**, you might want to use the **Jupyter Notebook** support within **VSCode**